 We have been asked to support the Boy Scout’s JOTA at the Scout camp Gorsuch at Mirror Lake 22700 Camp Gorsuch Rd, Chugiak.
-It will be Oct 16-18th, but they normally only do it for one day.
-We’ll set the trailers Friday at 1000 and operate Saturday and tear down Saturday evening around 1700 if they don’t want to work Sunday.
+It will be Oct 14-15th, but they normally only do it for one day.
+We’ll set the trailers Friday at 1200 and operate Saturday and tear down Saturday evening around 1600.
 We need about a dozen folks or more to support this, excellent training opportunity.
-We could operate DMR if HF is a bust.
-We need trailer pullers, setup and teardown crews, folks to interface and training folks to work with the kids to operate.
+We will operate DMR and HF.
+We need trailer pullers, coordinate with Scott/KL7SLM, setup and teardown crews, coordinate with TJ/KL3IT folks to interface and training folks to work with the kids to operate, coordinate with Bridgit/KL4B.
 We normally make up certificates for the kids for operating.
-Possibly coordinate with Tim or Ray to run packet, if it will work from the site.
+Possibly coordinate with Ray/KL1IL or Kathy/KL7KO to run packet, if it will work from the site.
 We are registered with the BSA and have the use of their call sign K2BSA/KL7.
 Suggested HF freqs are on their website.
 Please contact Don/KL7JFT so we can make sure we have enough folks on hand.
-Trailers need to depart no later than 0800 from MATCOM.
+Trailers need to depart no later than 1100 from MATCOM.

 Current PIREP Areas of Interest: Link